Helpline Training Courses

 - explore how to implement safeguarding procedures, including appropriate methods

 How to respond to service users who present with suicidal thoughts or plans is a common concern for helplines.
 It is essential that your service is equipped to identify those at risk and that your team know how best to support them.
-This Masterclass will explore how to identify risk, practice different techniques and set up internal processes, policies and supervision.
+This course will explore how to identify risk, practice different techniques and set up internal processes, policies and supervision.
 Service managers and co-ordinators attending this course will leave with greater knowledge, confidence and awareness alongside practical skills and actions to take back to their helpline.

 - understand suicide in context